CSC207-UofT/course-project-csc207_stackoverflowers/Phase1/Specification.md

 In the second level of the game, after the player has hired 6 interns from the list of 10 provided, the player will then be able to assign interns to projects based off of the intern's skills and the skills required to complete the projects.

-Each project runs for approximately 2 months in our game, months therefore is just a unit of time we are using so we just consider it a period of time.
+Each project runs for approximately 2 months in our game, and note that month therefore is just a unit of time we are using.
-Level two will run for a total of 4 months with a total of 4 projects in which 2 projects will be shown to player in the beginning of the first two months and
+Level two will run for a total of 4 months with a total of 4 projects in which 2 projects will be shown to player in the beginning of month 1 and
 2 more projects will be shown to player at the beginning of month 3.
+At those times, the player will be able to assign, remove a certain intern from the project, check their assignments so far, and also check interns and projects info.
+After all projects have been assigned interns, the "month" part of the project has ended, and the report part will start.
-During the project, the intern's compatibility with the project will be calculated based off of their skills which will be displayed to the player in the project reports they will receive every time the one project is finished.
+- The intern's compatibility with the project will be calculated based off of their skills which will be displayed to the player in the project reports they will receive every time the one project is finished.
 During the 2 months of each project, the player will also be shown month reports that allow them to see the progress of each project after every month.

-The monthly report will show how each project is progressing, monthly report will show each project and the interns assigned to it and their progress and will show any irregularities that occur during the months (intern on sick leave, intern failed task etc).
+The monthly report will show how each project and the interns assigned to it and their progress is, and will also show any irregularities that occur during the months (intern on sick leave, intern failed task etc).

 ## Final Level of the Game = Final Project Level

 After the initial 2 months are over which will mark the end of the first 2 projects, another 2 month cycle will occur and the player will be able to assign interns to the remaining two projects.
 When the second level of the game is over, the player will enter the final stage where they will assign one intern to one final project.
+Which is the 5th and 6th month.

 ## Structure/Entities